© 2006-2008 Radicore Software Ltd

 Yes.
 Everybody is permitted to download RADICORE, which includes all source code, completely free of charge.

-Can I develop an application with RADICORE for free?
+Can I develop an application with RADICORE for free without the need for a license?

 Can I use RADICORE for a personal web application?